 To learn more about IES Abroad’s innovative theoretical and pedagogical approaches to teaching language abroad, refer to the IES Abroad MAP for Language & Intercultural Communication.

-IES Abroad Berlin housing gives you the unique opportunity to live in homestays with local residents throughout the city.
-Hosts may be single adults, single parents, families, or German university students.
-Most homestays are in apartments.
+We offer you the unique experience of living wih local residents throughout the city.
+Hosts may be single adults, single parents or families.
+Most housing is in apartments.

 Students usually prepare their own meals at home or dine in affordable student cafeterias or restaurants.
 Meals are not included in the program fee.

 Part of making you feel at home in Berlin is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.